GoogleChromeLabs/form-troubleshooter/README.md

 ## TODO

 - [ ] Link to and/or highlight problematic elements.
+  - [x] Link to items in the regular DOM.
+  - [ ] Link to items in shadow DOM.
+  - [ ] Link to items in iframes.
 - [x] Move code for displaying audit results [out of audits.js](js/audits.js#L59).
 - [x] Move constants to external file.
 - [ ] Check for forms (or other elements) that don't have a closing tag.